-The concept focuses on building well-being through responsibility, emotional control, deep insight, and mindful, holistic awareness.
-From media to spiritual guides, Dr. Travis’ work was well-appreciated by all and remained to be one of the most effective life-changing resources that we can find.
+The concept focuses on building wellbeing through responsibility, emotional control, deep insight, and mindful, holistic awareness.

-The Illness–Wellness Continuum runs on three key concepts of well-being:
+The Illness–Wellness Continuum includes three key concepts of wellbeing:

 - Presence of illness does not imply the absence of wellness and vice versa.
 They differ in degree and do not follow an all-or-none principle.